Beautiful letter to Santa encapsulates the spirit of Christmas past, including a wish list and a good luck message to Father Claus

-The letter, slightly scorched after 100 years up a chimney, was written on Christmas Eve by 10-year-old Hannah, known as Annie, and her brother Alfred.
+The letter, slightly scorched after a century by a chimney, was written on Christmas Eve by 10-year-old Hannah, who went by Annie, hence the signature reading "A. or H."

 “I simply couldn’t believe it.
 I never knew about this letter.
-I never even knew it existed,” Victor told the Irish Times.
+I never even knew it existed,” Bartlem told the Irish Times.

 The letter, which captured the spirit of Christmas past, included a present wish list and a good luck message to Santa.